(This guide is constantly updated. Please check back frequently.)

 - In some departments, theses or dissertations may include as chapters, articles that

-have been or will be submitted to journals for publication.
+have been published or have been submitted to journals for publication.
 (See next section for specific requirements).

 USING JOURNAL ARTICLES AS CHAPTERS OR SECTIONS